quantumgardener/qg.blog/content/notes/Property Guidelines.md

 [[2024-05-25]] - remove `growth` as a marker of article maturity.
 See [[The value of growth maturity in a digital garden is marginal]] and [[Quartz 4#Removal of growth status for pages]] for more information.

 [[2024-08-03]] - remove `landscapes` as a required property.
 Moving away from these to focus more direct meaningful links.
 Landscapes as a property are a crutch.
-They still exist as a [[Landscapes]] concept for broadly organising the [[Universal Map of Concepts]] and the first level of items below it.
+They still exist as a [[landscapes|Landscape]] concept for broadly organising the [[Universal Map of Concepts]] and the first level of items below it.